• Students

 More About Non-Citizen Eligibility

 The cost of your education includes more than tuition and fees.
 When a student's financial aid eligibility is calculated, a Cost of Attendance Budget is assigned.
-This budget includes cost of books, supplies, transportation and miscellaneous personal expenses.
+This budget includes expenses that are incurred by a student and paid to Hunter College, as well as books and supplies purchased online or in a bookstore.
+It also includes general living expenses, transportation and miscellaneous personal expenses.
 Students may not receive financial aid that would exceed their cost of attendance.

 If you are participating in a Study Abroad program, Consortium Agreement, or have other school-related expenses that you feel is not reflected in your COA, you may be able to increase your COA budget.
 Please speak to the Office of Financial Aid to find out more information.

-To be considered for any type of student aid you must be officially admitted to the City University of New York, or matriculated in a degree program, and be making satisfactory academic progress toward degree requirements.
+To be considered for any type of student aid you must be officially admitted to the City University of New York, matriculated in a degree program, attending as a full-time or part time student and be making satisfactory academic progress toward degree requirements.

 Financial aid awards are not automatically renewed each year.
 Students must apply for aid each year to renew their eligibility for all types of assistance (including Hunter College scholarships), continue to demonstrate financial need, make satisfactory academic progress toward degree requirements, and be in good academic standing.